50 years of YRF: Aditya Chopra thanks film industry for giving equal opportunity to all | Entertainment

 In its five decade run, Yash Raj Films has collaborated with some of the biggest stars, from Bachchan, Kapoor, Sridevi, Shah Rukh Khan, Salman Khan, Aamir Khan, Kajol, Rani Mukerji, Preity Zinta to Saif Ali Khan.
 It has also launched new talents in the industry, including actors Anushka Sharma, Ranveer Singh, Parineeti Chopra and Arjun Kapoor, and directors Maneesh Sharma, Sharat Katariya, Vijay Krishna Acharya and Kanu Behl.
 Recalling how the production house was formed, Aditya Chopra said in 1970 Yash Chopra left the "security and comfort" of his brother BR Chopra and started his own company.
 "Till then, he was a salaried employee of BR Films and didn’t own anything of his own.
 He did not know how to run a business and did not even have the basic knowledge of what goes into making a company.
 "All he had was a strong belief in his talent and hardwork and a dream to be self-reliant.
 That conviction of a creative man backing nothing but himself and his art, gave birth to Yash Raj Films."
 Filmmaker V Shantaram, who owned Rajkamal Studios, gave Yash Chopra a small room in his studio as his office.
 "My father didn’t know then, that the small company that he started in a tiny room, would one day become the biggest film company of the Indian film industry."
 In its 25th year, Yash Raj Films released the 1995 romantic-drama "Dilwale Dulhania Le Jayenge”.
 The filmmaker said the historic success of the movie gave him the confidence to give wings to "crazy risky ideas” that he had for the future of YRF.
 "Across five decades, YRF, at its core, has been a traditional company with deep-rooted old world values and a conservative approach to business.
 "But at the same time it’s also been a bold, forward looking company, constantly trying to push itself in embracing technology and innovations to be ahead of the curve.
 This perfect balance of traditional and modern is what defines Yash Raj Films," he added.

 Concluding his note, Aditya Chopra expressed gratitude to each artist, worker, employee and audience of YRF for making the studio a part of their lives.
 "I dedicate these 50 years to all of you.
-You are what makes YRF," he added..
+You are what makes YRF," he added.
+To celebrate the studio's 50 years, the filmmaker also unveiled the banner's new logo, which not only gives tributes to the artistes associated with it for five decades, but also captures moments from YRF’s history and its contribution to the film industry..